gabogar1/Stablecoins-Data-Pipeline/README.md

 **Data Coverage**: Last 365 days (CoinGecko free tier limitation)

+You can find insights from these data in the live dashboard at [stablecoins.gabrielgarciasuarez.com](https://stablecoins.gabrielgarciasuarez.com/).

 ## Features

 - **Daily Data Collection**: Fetches the last 365 days of daily historical data for 6 major stablecoins